 It’s important to note that the term “equitable distribution” should not be confused with “equal” distribution — “equitable” means “fair in the eyes of the court,” which can be very different than simply splitting up property evenly.
 Since the court sometimes has a great deal of discretion over which spouse gets which assets, it’s important to protect your interests during a divorce by hiring an experienced family law attorney.
 At Myers Law Firm, we have years of experience supporting and advocating for clients through every step in the divorce process, and we’ll spare no effort in fighting to defend your legal rights and property in court when you choose us to represent you.

-The Three Types of Property Classifications
+Three Types of Property Classifications in North Carolina

 During the process of property division, the court will classify all of the spouses’ property into one of three different categories: marital property, divisible property, and separate property.

 - Marital property is all the real and personal property acquired by either spouse from the date of marriage through the date of separation, excluding separate property.
 Marital property generally includes:

 - Money earned by either spouse during the marriage

 - Retirement accounts

 - Cars and other vehicles